nogalpaulina/hrs-portlets/README.md

 + When set, configures the href of the "Understanding Your Earnings Statement" link.
 + When not set, the link does not display.

+#### `timeAndAbsenceFName` portlet preference (optional)

++ When set, allows "Payroll Information" to include a hyperlink to the corresponding "Time and Absence" to ease employee navigating to check on leave balances, since leave balances will no longer be available in earnings statements starting in 2019.
+When not set, the supporting text that explains that leave balances are only available in Time and Absence and no longer on earnings statements themselves does not include a convenient hyperlink.

 ### Specific to Personal Information

 While branded as "Personal Information" as published in MyUW,